top of page

 Sarah has been waiting an entire week to read another story about Mungie.
 She can't wait to find out what that sassy, precocious little boy does in today’s episode.

 "Hi, Bob.
 I've been waiting all week, and I found another penny."
 She leans in to whisper her secret message, so close that she can even smell his aftershave.
-It's the one with the little ship on the bottle —a smell she is reminded of because her real father used to smell like that when she leaned into him when he came to wake her up on Saturday mornings.
+It's the one with the little ship on the bottle—a smell she is reminded of because her real father used to smell like that when he leaned in to wake her up on Saturday mornings.

 "I remember the rules, Bob.
-I need to be a little mouse quiet.
+I need to be little-mouse quiet.
 No one is supposed to know that there's a

 room with unwashed stories."
 Sarah lives in a time where ALL stories are specifically crafted to fit a generic "approved" theme and an approved storyline criteria.
 This library is not one of the recently built government-controlled and government-designed libraries.
 This is one of the few that has a history of old-school architecture and, with it, old-school flavor.
 Everything Bob does officially follows the government guidelines, but unofficially, the old library is home to secret rooms and magic catalogues.
 As he does every Saturday, from his weathered desk in the lobby, Bob takes the buttery smooth glance around the room.
 When the seemingly ancient librarian is satisfied no one is watching, Bob casts a little side-eye look at Sarah.